Labelled seeds and the mutation group: Regular equivalence relations

+The equivalence relations we will consider have the property that their equivalence classes are orbits of subgroups of the automorphism group $\Aut_{M_n}(\cS)$ of the homogeneous space $\cS$.
+We now give a characterisation of such equivalence relations, and describe some constructions arising from them.

-\section{Regular Equivalence Relations}
+\section{Regular equivalence relations}

-In this section and the next, we will work in the setting of a general homogeneous space, rather than the set of labelled seeds discussed in \cref{labseedgraph}.
+In this section and the next, we will work in the setting of a general homogeneous space, rather than the set of labelled seeds discussed in \Cref{labseedgraph}.
 Let $X$ be a homogeneous space for a group $G$, acting on the right.
-Then we define the \emph{automorphism group} of $X$ (as a homogeneous space for $G$), denoted $\Aut_G(X)$, to be the group of bijections $\varphi\colon X\to X$ that commute with the action of $G$.
-We will take composition in $\Aut_G(X)$ to be right-to-left, so that $\Aut_G(X)$ acts naturally on the left of $X$ by $\varphi\cdot x=\varphi(x)$, and we may write
+Then we define the \emph{automorphism group} of $X$, denoted $\Aut_G(X)$, to be the group of bijections $\varphi\colon X\to X$ that commute with the action of $G$.
+We will take composition in $\Aut_G(X)$ to be right-to-left, so that $\Aut_G(X)$ acts naturally on the left of $X$ by $\varphi\cdot x=\varphi(x)$, and

 for all $\varphi\in\Aut_G(X)$, $x\in X$ and $g\in G$.